marytts/emotionml-checker-java/README.md

 #### Gradle

-Configure your GitHub usename and token as Gradle properties `GitHubPackagesUsername` and `GitHubPackagesPassword`, respectively.
+Configure your GitHub username and token as Gradle properties `GitHubPackagesUsername` and `GitHubPackagesPassword`, respectively.

 Then, add this to your `build.gradle`: